mafintosh/turbo-http/README.md

 #### `headers = req.getAllHeaders()`

-Get all request headers as an object.
+Get all request headers as a map.

 #### `headers = req.headers`